 If They Stay at Home, Are You Enabling their Addiction?

 If you determine that having your loved one stay is supporting their use (enabling their addiction), then to ask your addicted loved one to leave may be the next step.
 This can be seen as a “natural consequence” of your loved one’s addiction and behavior.
 They are making bad decisions for their self, and it follows that they will then stumble, and even fall.
 And that fall, as scary as it feels to stand back and let it happen, may very well be part of what ignites their motivation to seek help.

 If you decide you must ask your addicted loved one to leave, use positive communication techniques and choose a calm moment to explain your position.
 You might say something like:

 “I want our relationship to work and would like you to stay living here.
 But I’m not comfortable with it, because I am inadvertently supporting your alcohol/drug use.
 I love you, and I can’t continue to have you living here while using.
 Please consider these options for help.
 When you’re able to stay sober, you can come back.”

 If you choose to use leaving as leverage, and your loved one still says no to treatment, back off for a couple weeks.
 In our experience, loved ones often reconsider during this grace period.

-But if this technique does not sway your loved one to enter treatment for their drug or alcohol abuse, you must be willing to follow through and ask them to leave.
+But if this technique does not sway your loved one to enter treatment for their drug or alcohol abuse, you must be willing to follow through and ask your addicted loved one to leave.
 In the case of a son or daughter, you can help them find their way out of the house by paying for their first few months of rent.

 Remember that clinging to an unacceptable situation out of fear that something might get worse often translates to enabling your loved one’s use.
 Channel your love for them, and your faith that things can and will improve, into a determination to let natural consequences occur.

-Join the Allies in Recovery member site today for full, unlimited access to our e-learning platform, expert guidance, and the chance to connect with others in your situation.
+Become a member of Allies in Recovery today for full, unlimited access to our training platform, expert guidance, and the chance to connect with others in your situation.
 Learn more here.